EddieOne/node-imageinfo/README.md

 It is designed to be fast, completely written in javascript.

-Currently it supports Png, Jpeg, Gif and Swf(uncompressed, deflate and LZMA) analysis.
+Currently it supports Png, Jpeg, Gif, Swf(uncompressed, deflate and LZMA), Unity3d (basic) analysis.

 ## Usage: